Where do I register for the tests required for MAT admission?

 What is the university school code for the Praxis test?
 Is there a timeframe set for the validity of my Praxis I score?

 The University school code is 6482.
 The score requirements for Praxis I are: Reading 176, Writing 175, and Math 175 or better.
 Once students take the Praxis I, their scores are considered as valid.
-However, different versions of the Praxis I have different score requirements based on different conversions.

 What are the GRE requirements for the program admission?